People ask about traumatized cat symptoms a lot and in this article we will outline all the symptoms of a traumatized cat.

 Traumatic experiences can change the way cats see their new or old environment which can prompt them to become unnecessarily vocal.

-Cat Will Be Constantly Panting & Pacing
+12. Constantly Panting And Pacing

 Constant panting, howling and pacing can sometimes be attributed to a past traumatic event, that directly or indirectly affected the cat.